programmfabrik/fylr-gitbook/for-system-administrators/migration/restore.md

 ### `--purge`

-Defines the mode of the restoring (purge or continue)
+Defines the mode of the restoring (purge or continue).

 If this is `true`, the complete restore starts from the beginning, and the target instance is purged.

-{% hint style="info" %}
-After the target was purged, the datamodel and the base configuration is uploaded.

-If neither `--purge` or `--continue` are set, the target is not purged, but the datamodel and base configuration is uploaded.
-{% endhint %}

 {% hint style="warning" %}
 The parameters `--purge` and `--continue` are mutually exclusive.
 Not both can be `true`.